 Digital Media & Learning

-Early childhood educators require training to develop the knowledge, skills, and experience needed to effectively use technology and digital media in their practice.
+Early childhood educators and other child-serving professionals require training to develop the knowledge, skills, and experience needed to effectively use technology and digital media in their practice.
 Without it, expensive devices can often be untouched or underused.
-We are dedicated to bringing affordable, accessible, high-quality training to early childhood educators, regardless of their level of technological expertise.
+We are dedicated to bringing affordable, accessible, high-quality training to those wanting to learn, regardless of their level of technological expertise.

-In collaboration with the Pittsburgh Association for the Education of Young Children (PAEYC), the PA Key, and the Office of Child Development and Early Learning (OCDEL), the Fred Rogers Center offers trainings to meet the needs of educators.
-Topics include digital media literacy, evaluating program technology readiness, family engagement, identifying exemplary uses of technology, using technology to support social and emotional development, selecting apps and other resources for the classroom, and developing technology policies.
+The Fred Rogers Center offers trainings to meet the needs of educators and home visiting programs.
+Topics include digital media literacy, evaluating program technology readiness, family engagement, identifying exemplary uses of technology, using technology to support social and emotional development, selecting apps and other resources for the classroom or home, and developing technology policies.

-For more information about receiving professional development for your program, please contact Tanya Smith at email@example.com.
+For more information about receiving professional development for your program, please contact Karen Struble Myers at firstname.lastname@example.org.